BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Homework Party

-We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the "Woz", on Fridays 1:00 PM to 3:00 PM.
+We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the "Woz", on Wednesdays 9:00 AM to 11:00 AM.
 Please follow the same guidelines as TA office hours.

 TAs will setup tables for each problem, so please sit at the table assigned for the specific problem you're working on.
 Not only will this help us get to answer more people's questions at once (and reduce your wait time), but you'll also be able to think about solutions together with other students.
 Please keep in mind the Academic Integrity and Collaboration policies below though.